 This section describes the Federal laws, regulations and programs that are relevant to the herbicide treatments of sites in the Connecticut River.
-Preliminary Draft, Not for Public Release

 8.1 Federal Statutes

 1. Archaeological Resources Protection Act of 1979, as amended, 16 U.S.C.
 470aa et seq.